What is a colposcopy?

-If your doctor spots any abnormal areas, he or she will take a tissue sample (biopsy).
-The procedure to retrieve a tissue sample from inside the cervix is called endocervical curettage (ECC).
+If your doctor spots any abnormal areas, they will take a tissue sample (biopsy).
+The procedure to retrieve a tissue sample from inside the opening of the cervix is called endocervical curettage (ECC).
 The samples are sent to a lab for examination by a pathologist.

-- pre-cancer or cancer of the cervix, vagina, or vulva
+- abnormal cervical cells, or precancer or cancer of the cervix, vagina, or vulva

 - genital warts